Is Blockchain Right for Your Application?

 There are thousands public blockchains, including Bitcoin and Ethereum, and the number is growing rapidly.
 However, these public blockchains do not scale, are not fully decentralized and do not benefit from distributed computing.
 They are called Distributed Ledger Technology, but are really replicated ledgers.

 Efficient Distributed computing is not a new thing, but it assumes all computers are fully secured and operated properly.
-One company, Toda, has a new method which will enables decentralized computers to act as one extremely powerful computer that can securely, safely and efficiently exchange value among decentralized computers.

 The Perils of joining the Digital Currency Gold Rush outlines the over-enthusiasm in blockchain in a humorous and a serious manner.